P.16 Chapter Summary

 - Approach:

-- Decide on the type and frequency of measurements based on the experiment’s objective.
+Decide on the type and frequency of measurements.
+Choose the appropriate instruments (e.g., pipettes, digital thermometers). - Notes:

 3. Record Data and Observations Appropriately